ttys3/axum-otel-metrics/README.md

 ## Usage

-> by default, it will use the [otlp exporter](https://opentelemetry.io/docs/specs/otel/metrics/sdk_exporters/otlp/)
+> by default, it will use the [OTLP Exporter](https://opentelemetry.io/docs/specs/otel/metrics/sdk_exporters/otlp/)
 > you can config it via env var:
 > `OTEL_EXPORTER_OTLP_ENDPOINT` or `OTEL_EXPORTER_OTLP_METRICS_ENDPOINT`